Coppernic/agridentwedgesampleup/Readme.md

     - Do not power off the module while it is rewriting a new configuration.
 Only power off the module after it has finished the configuration write process to avoid corruption of the module's memory.

 3. **Limit Configuration Changes**:
     - Refrain from changing settings excessively.
-Making hundreds or thousands of config changes in a short period can permanently damage the EEPROM, which is not covered by warranty.
+Making hundreds or thousands of config changes in a short period can permanently damage the EEPROM.

 ## Conclusion